Bad Dudes Vs. DragonNinja: History

-On July 14, 1989, a NES/Famicom port was developed by Data East and published in Japan by Namco as DragonNinja.
-In North America, the same version was released the same year by Data East USA simply as Bad Dudes, featuring an illustration by Marc Ericksen.
+A NES/Famicom port was developed by Data East and published in Japan by Namco as DragonNinja on July 14, 1989.
+In North America, the same version was released that year by Data East USA simply as Bad Dudes, featuring an illustration by Marc Ericksen.

 After Data East became defunct due to their bankruptcy in 2003, G-Mode bought the intellectual rights to the arcade game, as well as most other Data East games, and licensed them globally.
 The arcade version is also featured, along with several other Data East arcade games, on the Wii title Data East Arcade Classics, produced by Majesco Entertainment with permission from G-Mode.
-In 2018, the Nintendo Switch version was released in the Johnny Turbo's Arcade series, featuring a new, live-action intro.
-It uses a fanart mockup screenshot but actually features the original arcade graphics.
+In 2018, the Nintendo Switch version was released in the Johnny Turbo's Arcade series, featuring a live-action intro.
+It uses a fanart mockup screenshot, but actually has the original arcade graphics.

-The 8-bit versions, including the PC version (which was technically 16-bit), lacked the two-player cooperative mode in any form, instead having an alternating two-player mode.
-The title screen of the Japanese version became different, while the English version's was unchanged.
-The Secret Service agent's quote at the intro screen to the NES version was phrased slightly differently as "The President has been kidnapped by ninjas.
-Are you a bad enough dude to rescue the President?", while the Famicom counterpart's quote was slightly similar to the international arcade and NES quotes.
+The 8-bit versions and the PC version lack the two-player cooperative mode in any form, instead having an alternating two-player mode.
+The title screen of the Japanese version became different, while the English version is unchanged.
+The Secret Service agent's quote on the intro screen of the NES version is phrased slightly differently as "The President has been kidnapped by ninjas.
+Are you a bad enough dude to rescue the President?", while the Famicom counterpart's quote is slightly similar to the international arcade and NES quotes.
 The reference to President Ronnie (an overt reference to former president of the United States Ronald Reagan) was removed because Nintendo of America did not allow political content in games.
 In that version, the President bears a resemblance to George H. W. Bush, who was the president of the United States when the NES version was released.
-The endings of the Japanese and English language versions of the NES port are based on the international arcade version; however, the Japanese version does not show the credits but only shows "The End" at the White House scene and lasts a shorter time than the English version.
-The 8-bit home computer versions lacked the intro from either the arcade or the NES versions.
-The "I'm bad!" speech was only present in the NES version but it does not sound identical to its arcade counterpart.
+The endings of the Japanese and English language versions of the NES port are based on the international arcade version, but the Japanese version does not show the credits and only shows "The End" at the White House scene and lasts a shorter time than the English version.
+The 8-bit home computer versions lack the intro from either the arcade or the NES versions.
+The "I'm bad!" speech is only present in the NES version.